Tenino, Washington: 20th century

 The quarries declined in the early 20th century when many builders switched to concrete.
 Logging, saw mills, and coal mining remained as well established industries in the area.
 However, as the timber played out and railroads switched to diesel in the mid-20th century, these industries also declined.

 During the late 1940s and early 1950s, before the construction of Interstate 5, a notorious stretch along U.S. Route 99 through Tenino gained a reputation as the "Speed Trap of the West".
 Many motorists considered it a speed trap because of the strict enforcement by police of the abruptly reduced speed limit through town.

 Since the mid-1970s, the US Army has used a geographical map of Tenino as a training aid in map reading, because of the variety of symbols represented on the map.

+On July 29, 1990, the Town of Tenino was reorganized as a Non-Charter Code City following a referendum, resulting in the name being changed to the City of Tenino.